AyalX/Instagram-Lookup/README.md

-# Instagram Profile Search
+# Instagram Profile Search and ID Lookup

-This script allows you to search for an Instagram profile using either the user ID or the username.
+This script allows you to search for an Instagram profile using user ID or retrieve a profile's ID by username.
 It utilizes the Instagram API to retrieve profile information based on the provided input.

 ## Prerequisites
 - Python 3.x